Taxation of international executives

 For non-residents the filing deadline is, in principle, 30 September of the year following the income year.
 Non-resident taxpayers must also obtain the necessary forms from the Ministry of Finance, if they have not received them in time.
 Non-resident taxpayers can also opt to file their return electronically.

 In principle, Belgian law provides that the employers deduct a withholding tax from salaries payable to employees as determined by prescribed tax tables.
 The difference between the final tax liability and the withholding is payable or refundable within two months after receipt of the tax assessment.
 The tax assessment is, in principle, issued before 30 June two years following the income year.
-In specific factual circumstances there is no obligation to deduct withholding tax on the salaries paid to non-residents.
+Within specific factual circumstances there is no obligation to deduct withholding tax on the salaries paid to non-residents.

 Persons who are married or legally living together are required to file their tax return jointly except for the year of marriage, year of declaration of legal cohabitation, or if they are living separately.
 Spouses and legally cohabiting partners are taxed separately on all income.
 If the spouse/legally cohabiting partner does not work, up to 30 percent of the working spouse’s/legally cohabiting partner’s net employment income is attributable to the non-working spouse/legally cohabiting partner.
-(This allocation is limited to "EUR 10,720" on an annual basis in 2018).
+(This allocation is limited to EUR10,940 on an annual basis in 2019).
 This allocation, as well as federal standard personal allowances and federal tax credits, only applies for taxpayers that have at least 75 percent of their worldwide income taxable in Belgium or taxpayers that are able to claim (partial) exemptions based on a tax treaty.
-Depending on the fact that the taxpayer is resident of another EER member state (not including Belgium), he/she will be able to claim (partial) regional tax credits too.
+Depending on the fact that the taxpayer is resident of another EER member state (not including Belgium), they will be able to claim (partial) regional tax credits too.

 Income of minor children is reported on the tax return of the parents as long as they are living with their parents, unless it is business income or alimony.